Information about financial assurance and financial management of 16 to 19 institutions funded by Education Funding Agency (EFA).

 What non-college providers need to know

-As well as sixth-form colleges, EFA funds other 16 to 19 providers including non-maintained special schools (NMSSs), special post-16 institutions (SPIs) and commercial and charitable providers (CCPs), and the following assurance information may be of interest to these organisations.
+As well as sixth-form colleges, EFA funds other education providers including non-maintained special schools (NMSSs), special post-16 institutions (SPIs) and commercial and charitable providers (CCPs), and the following assurance information may be of interest to these organisations.

 Financial health assessment of 16 to 19 non-college providers